 Continuing making progress

-- In spring, the adidas Group presents its “4 P” sustainability strategy.
+- In spring, adidas presents its “4 P” sustainability strategy.
 The strategy is rooted in the company’s values – performance, passion, integrity and diversity and built on the achievements and learnings from previous years, while taking into account the societal landscape and future global trends.

 - Taking chemical innovation to the next level: in June, adidas announces a strategic partnership with bluesign technologies to further drive sustainable solutions in the company’s global supply chain.
-Furthermore, the Group commits to being 99% PFC free by no later than December 31, 2017.
+Furthermore, adidas commits to being 99% PFC free by no later than December 31, 2017.

 - In November, we celebrate more than 25 years of manufacturing in Indonesia, one of our key sourcing locations.
-This long history of manufacturing in the country is testament to the adidas Group sourcing strategy, which focuses on key strategic partnerships with its supplier base.
+This long history of manufacturing in the country is testament to the adidas sourcing strategy, which focuses on key strategic partnerships with its supplier base.

 - Saving ever more water thanks to DryDye: by the end of 2014 the company has produced 4 million yards of DryDye fabric, saving 100 million liters of water.